Lighting and Rendering

 Practice

-This task requires you to practice your lighting skills and apply them to a more complex environment, day.
+This task requires you to practice your lighting skills and apply them to a more complex environment: day time.

 What tools or resources do you need?